starfield spaceship guide ship featured image

 Starfield is a massive role playing game that takes its players out into the unknown of space.
 Unsurprisingly, some parts of the game like spaceflight, spaceship customization, and spaceship combat play an integral role in the gameplay.
 Below is a guide that covers the fundamentals of how to control your ship, what upgrades are available and best for your spaceship, and how to pilot your spaceship during combat.

 The first – and probably most important – step of the spaceship guide is learning how to control the spaceship.
 In Starfield, spaceships can be controlled in both first-person and third-person perspectives.
 While the feel of these options will vary from player to player, there are instances that suit a certain perspective.
-In first-person, the player can see their heads up display (HUD), which has a wealth of information while in combat– more on that down below.
+In first-person, you are able to feel like you’re inside the ship, which could make it more cinematic and fun for exploring.
 While on the other hand, third person provides players with a better field of view.
-This makes third-person more desirable while exploring and scouting out new planets and locations.
+This makes third-person more desirable while engaging in space combat.

 Throughout the game, there will be occasions when the player can dock their ship to other ships.
 After docking, players can undock by pressing button xbox y, get up out of their seat by pressing button xbox b, or board the other ship by pressing button xbox x.